The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{Nonlinear geometry-matter coupling.}

-In a second stage of our analysis, we investigate the asymptotic properties of the solutions we have constructed, and we relate the asymptotic behavior of the seed data set and the asymptotic behavior of the actual solution.
-We must cope with several difficulties which are not dealt with in Carlotto and Schoen's original method \cite{CarlottoSchoen}.
-We work with different decay exponents for the Hamiltonian and momentum components, and, most important, treat geometry-matter terms at the critical level of decay.
-The main technical part is an investigation, based on several successive improvement of our estimates, of the nonlinear coupling between the Hamiltonian and momentum operators.
-Finally, under sufficiently strong decay conditions on the seed data, we are able to relate the ADM mass and momentum of the solution with the one of the seed data, together with suitable mass and momentum ``correctors'', as we call them.
+In a second stage of our analysis, we investigate the asymptotic properties of the solutions we have constructed, and we relate the asymptotic behavior of the data and the asymptotic behavior of the actual solution.
+We must cope with several difficulties which are not dealt with in Carlotto and Schoen's original method~\cite{CarlottoSchoen}.
+We work with different decay exponents for the Hamiltonian and momentum components, and, most importantly, we treat geometry-matter terms at the harmonic level of decay.
+The main technical part is thus an investigation, based on several successive improvements of basic estimates, of the nonlinear coupling between the Hamiltonian and momentum operators.
+Under sufficiently strong decay conditions on the seed data, we also relate the ADM mass and momentum of the solution with the one of the data, together with suitable mass and momentum ``correctors'', as we call them.